ad Dei Gloriam Ministries

 Can YOU be Saved?

-Fortunately, we don't get to Heaven because we're worthy, we get to heaven because we're forgiven.
+Fortunately, we don't get to Heaven because we're worthy (none of us are), or because we deserve to go (none of us do), we get to heaven because we're forgiven.
 The greatest saints of the Bible were ordinary folks just like us.
-David, called "a man after God's own heart", was a murderer and adulterer.
-Paul, who wrote over half the New Testament, was on his way to kill Christians when he was "saved".
-Remember that you can't sink too low that God can't raise you up, but our time is limited.
+David, called “a man after God's own heart”, was a murderer and adulterer.
+Paul, who wrote over half the New Testament, was on his way to kill Christians when he was “saved”.
+Remember that we can't sink too low that God can't raise us up, but our time is limited.

 The Bible says that no one can come to God unless He draws them (John 6:44,65).
-Actually, the fact that you have doubt and regrets about whether or not you can be saved is a sign that God is still drawing you to Him.
+After continued rejections however, a person can reach a point beyond which God will no longer reach out to him or her.
+The fact that you are reading this article, and possibly having doubts and regrets about whether or not you can be saved is a sure sign that God is still drawing you to Him.
 Those past this point no longer feel the need to be saved.
-No one knows how much time we have left.
-Please don't be like the foolish virgins in Matthew 25.
+Only God knows how much time we have left, so please don't be like the foolish virgins in Matthew 25.

 ...And the door was shut.
 Later the others also came.
 "Sir!
 Sir!...Open the door for us!"
 But he replied, "I tell you the truth, I don't know you" (Mt 25:10-12).

-It is sad that there will be so many people, who will one day stand in judgment before the door to Heaven, sorrowful and desiring to enter, but too late, because it is shut.
+It is sad that there will be so many people who will one day stand in judgment before the door to Heaven, sorrowful and desiring to enter, but will be shut out because they always thought they would have more time.

 [TOC] [Top of Page]